ImageMagick/Usage-Markdown/basics/index.md

 The problem with previous versions of IM

-In previous major version of ImageMagick (version 5.5.7 and earlier) the command line interface into the IM library has been prone to problems involving the order in which operations were performed.
+In previous major versions of ImageMagick (version 5.5.7 and earlier) the command line interface into the IM library was prone to problems involving the order in which operations were performed.
 It was very haphazard, and confusing to anyone trying to make sense of what was actually going on.
 Also, what worked one time may not work in the same order another time, as the author of IM, constantly battled with the interface to get it to work as people expected.

 The cause of the problem was that ImageMagick followed a fairly standard Unix command line style...